elfelip/keycloak/README.md

 Before using the Keycloak collection, you need to install it with the Ansible Galaxy CLI:

-    ansible-galaxy collection install <collection_archive_path>
+    ansible-galaxy collection install elfelip.keycloak

 The archive can be downloaded from the Github release page.

 ### Using modules from the Keycloak Collection in your playbooks

-You can either call modules by their Fully Qualified Collection Namespace (FQCN), like `inspq.keycloak.keycloak_client`, or you can call modules by their short name if you list the `inspq.keycloak` collection in the playbook's `collections`, like so:
+You can either call modules by their Fully Qualified Collection Namespace (FQCN), like `elfelip.keycloak.keycloak_client`, or you can call modules by their short name if you list the `elfelip.keycloak` collection in the playbook's `collections`, like so:

 ```yaml
 ---